jiang28/jiangchen/_pages/about.md

 Background
 ======
 I am completing my PhD in Computer Science at Auburn University, where I am supervised by [Dr. Ku Wei-Shinn](https://www.eng.auburn.edu/~weishinn/).
-I was originally from China.
+I am originally from China.
 I completed my B.Ac. at [Hanover College](https://www.hanover.edu/) with a major in Computer Science and a minor in History, and my M.Sc. at [Indiana University Bloomington](https://bloomington.iu.edu/index.html).